furantuturu/furantuturu/README.md

 ## Status & Other Info
-👩‍💻 Working on getting used to full stack app building environment and my own short project series
+👩‍💻 Working on getting used to full stack app building environment and my own mini project series

 🧠 Learning...
 MERN stack & Laravel